Author: Chris Legaspi

 To learn gesture, I enjoy timed life drawing, five minutes or less.
 Begin with the action line.
 Next connect the shoulders and the hips, then close the form at the pinch side.
 As time permits, I add rhythm lines and simplify any anatomical details.
 With the torso established, proceed to the limbs.
 I use a simple oval to lay-in the head and neck.

 Next, I use a rhythmic gesture on the outer edge of the legs to form a graphic shape.
-Finally, the arms can be simplified into tapering, curved rectangles, with a simple oval to capture the hand (see our post on how to draw an arm).
+Finally, the arms can be simplified into tapering, curved rectangles, with a simple oval to capture the hand.
 This lay-in not only communicates movement, but is also a great base to add details, lighting and shading too.

 01. What is gesture?